Last Updated: October 28, 2024

 Frank Micelotta/Getty Images

-After Evans left "Dynasty," she mostly retired from acting, occasionally making TV appearances and doing infomercials, choosing instead to devote her time to fitness and setting up a small chain of fitness centers.
+After Linda left "Dynasty," she mostly retired from acting, occasionally making TV appearances and doing infomercials, choosing instead to devote her time to fitness and setting up a small chain of fitness centers.
 In the '90s, Evans hosted infomercials for Rejuvenique, a mask for toning facial muscles.
 She had previously written the "Linda Evans Beauty and Exercise Book" back in the eighties.
 In 1991, she briefly returned to the role of Krystle for the TV miniseries "Dynasty: The Reunion."
-After this, Evans appeared in three made for tv movies in the '90s before retiring from the screen completely in 1997.
+After this, Evans appeared in three made-for-TV movies in the '90s before retiring from the screen completely in 1997.
 She reunited with her "Dynasty" castmates for a non-fiction reunion special called "Dynasty: Catfights and Caviar."
-Evans then starred in the stage play Legends opposite her former "Dynasty" rival Joan Collins.
+Evans then starred in the stage play "Legends" opposite her former "Dynasty" rival Joan Collins.
 In 2009, Linda appeared in and won the British TV program "Hell's Kitchen" when she worked under Michelin-starred chef Marco Pierre White.

 In a 2011 interview, Evans said she really never had aspirations to be famous—she was instead more focused on becoming a housewife and has always had a huge love for cooking.
 In 2011, she published her book (memoir) entitled "Recipes for Life."